How to Clean Salt Water Pool: Complete Maintenance Guide

 High pH Issues:

 Salt cells naturally raise pH.
 If pH consistently rises above 7.6, reduce salt cell output and add muriatic acid.
-For a 20,000-gallon pool, start with 1 quart of acid and retest after 4 hours.
+Calculate acid dosing based on current pH and pool volume using proper dosing charts, then retest after 4 hours.

 Low Chlorine Production:

 Check salt levels first.
-If salt is correct (test with strips aren't accurate - use a digital tester), inspect cell for scaling or damage.
+If salt is correct (testing with strips isn't accurate - use a digital tester), inspect cell for scaling or damage.
 Clean as described above.

 Corrosion Problems: